jhu-bigss/grbl_ros2_gui/README.md

-A ROS2 GUI for interfacing with grbl device
+A ROS2 GUI for interfacing with grbl device.
+A project built on [cn5X](https://github.com/fra589/cn5X).

 ## Dependencies
 ### Xacro